el-cms/superBake/README.md

-Version 0.3 is still in alpha and is _not ready_ to use.
-But you can still test it now with the sample db (in `docs`, sql file or mysql workbench diagram, `superBakeConfig.yml` conf file.)
+superBake is still in development and is _not really ready_ to use.
+But you can still test it now with the sample db (in `examples`), the default Template (`Console/Template`) and the example config file (see below the quick steps to setup an app)

 This readme is in development too.

-Feel free to contact me on [g+ EL-CMS](https://plus.google.com/u/0/b/110073171539347252283/) or by [mail](mailto:m.tancoigne@gmail.com) (with "sb" in the beginning of your subject), i'll try to answer quickly.
+Feel free to contact me on [g+ EL-CMS](https://plus.google.com/u/0/b/110073171539347252283/) or by [mail](mailto:m.tancoigne@gmail.com) (with "superBake" in the beginning of your subject), i'll try to answer quickly.

 For now, the configuration file provided with the plugin is the one I work on, so it's not an empty config file.
 You can test it with the models structure available in `docs/`.

-# superBake version 0.3
+# superBake version 0.x
 ## What is superBake
 superBake is a console Shell for [__cakePHP__](http://cakephp.org/) 2.x.
 It will help you to generate your application's plugins, models, controllers, views and menus with a configuration file and custom templates.